The workplace is the source of most of our causes of stress.

 However, for affirmations to really work, you need to give it time.

 If you get into the habit of repeating your affirmations daily, the time will fly by.
-If you’re too focused on just getting the results ASAP, you’ll end up getting frustrated, giving up, and completely ruling affirmations out as useless.
+If you’re too focused on just getting the results ASAP, you’ll end up getting frustrated, giving up, and completely ruling affirmations out.

 Unfortunately, I can’t give you an exact time frame for how long affirmations take to work.